 Sometimes, if you’re a little fish in a big pond, it’s better to stand back, and let the big fish take each other out before you step into the race.
 Often, the leader and the runner-ups can be so weakened by their attacks on each other, that those far behind them can take advantage of this and catch up.
 While doing this still didn’t guarantee that Billy will survive, his odds certainly improved in comparison to what would have happened if he had decided to step in to the game from the start.

 Being the big fish can actually be a disadvantage- in this scenario, Roland has the lowest odds of survival, despite being the best shot of the three.
 Being the big fish didn’t guarantee victory for him; instead, it just made him a bigger target.

-Don’t give up a potential advantage- if Roland hadn’t let the other two guys go first automatically, he would have had a much better chance of surviving.
+Don’t give up a potential advantage- if Roland hadn’t let the other two guys go before him automatically, he would have had a much better chance of survival.
 Just because you’re the big fish, doesn’t mean you should give up any potential advantages.

 Know how to pick your battles- though Billy was able to improve his odds by thinking strategically and waiting before entering the fight, he is still more likely to die than not.
 The truly smart move for him would have been to avoid this duel in the first place.

 Summary and conclusions

 - Often, being the big fish in a pond can be a disadvantage, because it makes you a bigger target.